 2. What we will do

-Ulverston Resilience Group provides community support and emergency support to the residents of LA12.
+Ulverston Resilience Group provides community support and emergency support to the residents of Ulverston and the surrounding LA12 postcode area.
 The group will take action to ensure that any group activities and events are open and welcoming to everybody.

 We aim to make our meetings and events accessible to people with disabilities, e.g. meet in accessible premises, and when necessary and produce information in large print.